fbpx

 NGINX QUIC packages by GetPageSpeed

-With the GetPageSpeed repository, you can quickly install NGINX with QUIC protocol support, and enable HTTP/3 for your websites.
+With the GetPageSpeed repository, you can quickly install NGINX with full QUIC protocol support, and enable HTTP/3 for your websites.
 GetPageSpeed NGINX QUIC packages are based on QuicTLS which is a special OpenSSL version maintained by joined effort of Akamai and Microsoft.
 QuicTLS is a better option compared to BoringSSL because it supports OSCP stapling, just like regular OpenSSL.

 Installation is free for Fedora Linux, however, requires a subscription for RHEL-based operating systems like CentOS, Rocky Linux, and Amazon Linux.